 Swedish income tax is payable by all Swedish residents on their worldwide income.
 This may be subject to modification as a result of existing tax treaties for the avoidance of double taxation.
-Income tax is payable as national income tax (20-25%) and municipal income tax (29-35%).
-Assuming an average municipal tax rate of 32%, the effective rate of income tax in 2015 is 32% on the first SEK 430,200 (approximately USD 52,100) of the annual income.
-Additional income up to SEK 616,100 (approximately USD 74,700) is taxed at 52% (municipal tax 32% plus national tax 20%) and income above SEK 616,100 is taxed at 57% (municipal tax 32% plus national tax 25%).
+Income tax is payable as national income tax (20%) and municipal income tax (29-35%).
+Assuming an average municipal tax rate of 32%, the effective rate of income tax in 2024 is 32% on the first SEK 598,500 of the annual income.
+Income above SEK 598,500 is taxed at 52% (municipal tax 32% plus national tax 20%).
 The income brackets are adjusted annually.